Fabrications, Distortions, & Half Truths (The Truth About Lying) Webinar Recording

 Get actionable tips on how the insurance industry can respond to inflation, understand how and why it impacts policies and claims, and more with this guide.

-CTL’s glossary of frequently used terms can help you better understand the lab’s assessment process, the materials our experts inspect, and their actionable conclusions.
+Component Testing Laboratories’ (CTL) glossary of frequently used terminology can help you better understand the labs’ assessment process, the materials our experts inspect, and their actionable conclusions.

 Ethics for Property Insurance Professionals Webinar Recording